+Signed Signed

-Signed.....
-Councillor Steve Curran Leader of the Council Date: Signed.....
-Mary Harpley Chief Executive Date:
+Councillor Steve Curran Mary Harpley

+Leader of the Council Chief Executive

+Date: Date:

-Independent auditor's report to the members of the London Borough of Hounslow
+Independent auditor's report to the members of London Borough of Hounslow

-We have audited the financial statements of the London Borough of Hounslow for the year ended 31 March 2015.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+We have audited the financial statements of London Borough of Hounslow for the year ended 31 March 2016.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.

-This report is made solely to the members of the Authority, as a body, in accordance with Part II of the Audit Commission Act 1998.
+This report is made solely to the members of the Authority, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
 Our audit work has been undertaken so that we might state to the members of the Authority, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the Authority, as a body, for our audit work, for this report, or for the opinions we have formed.